oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 4. IPS package

 ## PF rules
-The easiest part is to create a file for each rule or each set of rules that you want to be able to control apart from other rules.
+The easiest part is to create a file for each rule or each set of rules that you want to be able to control seperately from other rules.
 Let's just pick a few for the purpose of this post.

 - ssh